sebastien6/mySportTeam/README.md

 base on the provided id, teamId, PlayerId, or GameId, the attachement is associated to the corresponding team, player or game.

-# How to run the app
+# How to run the frontend app

-to run the App, go in the client folder and run the command
+to run the Frontend React UI App, go in the client folder and run the command

 ```
 yarn start // if you have yarn installed